ProfG1/StonksBot/README.md

 # StonksBot

-StonksBot is a Discord bot designed to provide real-time stock and cryptocurrency information, along with various financial metrics and predictions.
+StonksBot is a Discord bot designed to provide stock and cryptocurrency information, along with various financial metrics and predictions.
 The bot leverages multiple APIs to fetch the latest data and presents it in an easy-to-read format within Discord.

 ## Key Features
+- **Prediction**: Predict using regression models the future price of the data given a timeframe using `/predict ` command .
 - **Real-Time Stock Information**: Get the latest stock prices, market cap, volume, and other key metrics using the `/stock_info` command.
 - **Cryptocurrency Information**: Fetch current prices, market cap, volume, and other details for various cryptocurrencies using the `/crypto_info` command.
 - **Stock Symbol Search**: Search for stock symbols using keywords with the `/symbol_search` command.